projectcalico/calico/v2.4/getting-started/bare-metal/bare-metal.md

 > traffic that is sent from a local pod.
 Calico does not yet have a form of
 > host endpoint protection that can be used to restrict outbound traffic from a
 > local workload.
+>
+> The policy above allows applications or server processes running on the nodes
+> themselves (as opposed to in pods) to connect outbound to any destination.
+> In case you have a use case for restricting to particular IP addresses, you
+> can achieve that by adding a corresponding `destination` spec.

 Now we can define a host endpoint for the outwards-facing interface of each node.
 The policies above all have a selector that makes them applicable to any